 - 1. Hogs will be divided evenly. - 2.
 The top two of each weight classes will show to determine Division Winners.
-There will be four (4) division for barrows: light, medium, heavy, and purebred.
-There will be Four (4) division for gilts: light, medium, and heavy and purebred.
-The top two (2) from each division will show to determine Grand and Reserve overall Champion Market Barrow and Market Gilt.
+There will be four (4) divisions for barrows: light, medium, heavy, and purebred.
+There will be Four (4) division for gilts: light, medium, heavy and purebred.
+The top two (2) from each division will determine the Grand and Reserve overall Champion Market Barrow and Market Gilt.
 There will be no overall Grand and Reserve.
 There will be four (4) Swine Champions. - 3.
 No oil/oil-based product can be used on the hogs. - 4.
 Hair cannot be shorter than 1⁄2 inch on show day.
-Slick clipping or body shaving, except on the ears and tails, is prohibited.
+Slick clipping or body shaving, except on the ears and tails, is prohibited. - 5.
+The Logan County Fair swine show is market only, Gilts shown at LCF are not eligible to show in Junior Breeding Gilt show at The Ohio State Fair.